RoosterDragon/Desktop-Ponies/Content/readme.txt

 V1.32

 +New feature in the options menu: Pony scaling.
 You can now select how big or small you would like the ponies to appear on screen.
-This can be overriden for individual poines by including a “scale,1.00” in the ini file - where 1.00 = 1x(normal size), or any other value you choose (5x and 0.25x are probably sane limits).
+This can be overridden for individual ponies by including a “scale,1.00” in the ini file - where 1.00 = 1x(normal size), or any other value you choose (5x and 0.25x are probably sane limits).

 -Memory usage has been slightly reduced again (especially in the case of having multiple copies of the same pony on screen).
 -When going back to the menu your selected counts of ponies were reset, especially when using filters.
 This no longer happens.